 The Messianic Kingdom – Yeshua will return to fulfill all remaining prophecies of the Messiah and will physically rule his people from Jerusalem.
 The nations will serve Him and be judged by Him.

 Jews – The Jewish people today are descendants of the southern kingdom of Judah (comprised primarily of the tribes of Judah, Benjamin, & Simeon, but also individuals from the other tribes) as well as many converts and adoptees to Judaism.
 As the physical descendants of Israel, they are recipients of irrevocable promises from God.
 They should be honored as His chosen people and respected for their role in history and God’s plan.
 For millennia, they have heard mainly lies about the identity and teachings of Yeshua.
-So far as they trust in God and His promised Messiah for their salvation and not in obedience to rules, they are saved by the blood of Yeshua whether they know his name and acknowledge him as the Messiah or not.
+So far as they trust in God and His promised Messiah for their salvation and not in obedience to rules, God might save them by the blood of Yeshua whether they know his name and see through those inherited lies or not.
 I would like all people everywhere to know Yeshua, but I have no special drive to convert Jews to Christianity.
 My mission lies in another direction entirely.

 Two House – The northern kingdom of Israel (aka Ephraim) was scattered across much of the known world by the Assyrian empire in the 8th century BC.
 Most of their descendants were assimilated into the nations to which they were scattered and forgot their identity.
-They did not become distinct nations such as various Germanic and Celtic tribes, but were incorporated into those and many other nations all over the world.
-When God regathers all of His people to the land, a remnant of Ephraim will be called out of the nations and bring a mixed multitude with them.
+They did not become distinct nations such as various Germanic and Celtic tribes, but were absorbed those and many other nations all over the world.
+When God regathers all of His people to the land, a remnant of both Ephraim and Judah will be called out of the nations and each will bring a mixed multitude with them.
 Ephraim and his companions will be joined with Judah and his companions under the banner of Messiah Yeshua.
 It doesn’t matter today whether anyone is a member of this or that tribe or an Ephraimite or a Jew.
 Such things are needlessly divisive and distracting.
 What matters is faith in Yeshua and obedience to Torah.
 (Video playlist: Who Is Israel?)

 Marriage – “Marriage” is an English word, and there is no direct equivalent in the Hebrew scriptures.
 However, the concept that the word represents is solidly founded in the very first chapters of Genesis and reinforced throughout all the other books in the Bible.
 Marriage is a shadow of our relationship with God, and it is vital to the continued health of civilization.
 No government of man has authority to approve, disapprove, make, or unmake any marriage that meets God’s standards.
 Marriage licenses are an attempt to take authority where none is possible.
 They are meaningless before God except as a statement of rebellion against Him.
 A marriage is between one man and one woman.
 “Gay marriage” is nothing but a self-indulgent, self-destructive fantasy in which two people and their associates engage in activity for which God has said they should be killed and then pretend it’s perfectly normal and God-approved.